furkankorkmaz309/go-101-guide/README.md

 ---

 ## 🤔 Why This Exists

-There are many Go resources out there, but this guide is for people who learn best by:

 - 👓 Reading and modifying small, self-contained code examples
 - ✍️ Writing their own notes along the way
 - 🔁 Revisiting fundamental topics whenever needed

-You’re free to fork, remix, or expand this guide to match your own learning journey.